 Unsurprisingly, “how much does it cost to rent fence?” is a question we hear a lot at Modu-Loc.
 The answer isn’t necessarily as simple as you might think.
 There are a number of factors that impact how temporary fence suppliers set their rates.
 They include everything from project duration to complexity to simple supply and demand.

 The cost to rent construction fence will also differ from region to region, as standard rates are different in each market.
-So the rental rates you might see in Calgary won’t be the same as the going rate in Toronto.
+So temporary fence rental pricing in Calgary won’t be the same as the going rate in Toronto.

 Though rates might differ from project to project, there are a few key elements that make up every fence rental estimate.
 Generally, you will see a charge for getting the fence, a charge for returning the fence, and (of course) the rental.
 The way these charges appear on your bill will depend on the service level you require.
 Here are the most common scenarios and charges for someone looking to rent basic construction site perimeter fencing.

 Here are the standard line items you will see on your construction fence quote if you decide to have our crews deliver, install, and remove the fence:

 Delivery and installation charges are combined on full-service rentals.
 At Modu-Loc, they appear as a per-foot rate on your first invoice.
 This covers the cost of an installation crew coming to site to set up the fence according to your needs and instructions.
 A good 2-person crew can install approximately 300 feet of basic temporary fencing every hour.